boazbk/tcs/lec_09_godel.md

 We will not prove the MRDP Theorem ([MRDP-thm](){.ref}).
 However, as we mentioned, we will prove the uncomputability of $QIS$ (i.e.,  [QIS-thm](){.ref}), which is a special case of the MRDP Theorem.
-The reason is that Diophantine equation is simply a special case of a quantified integer statement where the only quantifier is $\exists$.
+The reason is that a Diophantine equation is  a special case of a quantified integer statement where the only quantifier is $\exists$.
 This means that deciding the truth of  quantifier integer statements  is a potentially harder problem than solving Diophantine equations, and so it is potentially _easier_ to prove that $QIS$ is uncomputable.

 ::: { .pause }